Global Disinformation Index

-Global Disinformation Index (GDI) is a not-for-profit organisation based in the United Kingdom which aims to mitigate the spread of disinformation on the internet.
+Global Disinformation Index (GDI) is a not-for-profit organisation based in the United Kingdom, which aims to mitigate the spread of disinformation on the internet.
 The group utilises a system of ratings of news sources and websites to determine risk of disinformation.
 The group's efforts also include investigations into internet advertising, and the alleged use of disinformation in relation to COVID-19 featured on various websites.
 The group has faced criticism and scrutiny over allegations of political bias.

 Overview

-GDI was founded in 2018 by Clare Melford, Alexandra Mousavizadeh and Daniel Rogers, and has received funding through a combination of charitable trusts, governmental organizations, and ad tech licensees of its dynamic exclusion list.
+GDI was founded in 2018 by Clare Melford and Daniel Rogers.
+Alexandra Mousavizadeh is listed as a primary contact for the organization by RAND.
+It has received funding through a combination of charitable trusts, governmental organizations, and tech licensees of its dynamic exclusion list.
 Contributors include the Knight Foundation, Foreign, Commonwealth and Development Office (FCDO), and Luminate Group.

 One of its strategies promoted by GDI is the aim to remove financial incentives for news content that promotes "adversarial narratives".
 GDI's investigation of COVID-19 disinformation focused on the generation of illicit revenue for websites.

-GDI has reported that a recent evaluation of Italian online news sites resulted in categorising one third of the evaluated sites as high risk of disinformation.
+GDI has reported that a 2022 evaluation of Italian online news sites resulted in categorising one third of the evaluated sites as high risk of disinformation.